cmmarslender/nginx-build/README.md

 ### Launch yum repository

-1) Ensure docker is installed.
+1) Ensure docker is installed and running.

 2) Run the following: